 Description: Design-Build means design and construction services are provided under a single contract.
 A DB is typically a team of an A/E and Contractor with either or both firms (as a joint venture) holding the contract with the Component.
 It offers single source accountability and has the advantage of the designer and builder working together through all phases of the project.
+In order to solicit for DB services, the Component must first prepare a Design Criteria package.
+The Design Criteria package must specify criteria the Component considers necessary to describe the project and may include, as appropriate, the legal description of the site, survey information concerning the site, interior space requirements, special material requirements, material quality standards, conceptual criteria for the project, special equipment requirements, cost or budget estimates, time schedules, quality assurance and quality control requirements, site development requirements, applicable codes and ordinances, provisions for utilities, parking requirements, or any other requirement, as applicable.
+Preparation of a Design Criteria package may require the Component to engage in the services of an A/E.

-The Component solicits for DB's through a two-step process.
+The Component solicits for DB's through a two-phase process.
 First is the RFQ which assesses the qualifications, capabilities, capacity and reliability of the responding DB teams.
-The Component typically shortlists no more than 5 respondent teams to proceed to the second step.
-The second step involves the opening of DB proposals indicating their staffing and management plan for the project, as well as, a cost proposal that includes all fees (both pre-construction and construction) and general conditions.
+The Component shortlists no more than 5 respondent teams to proceed to the second phase.
+The Component may also interview the respondents prior to proceeding to the second phase.
+The second phase involves the opening of DB proposals indicating their staffing and management plan for the project, as well as, a cost proposal that includes all fees (both pre-construction and construction) and general conditions.
+No A/E fees proposals are permitted.
 After the DB is awarded, A/E fees are negotiated as they are for prime A/E solicitations.
 The selected DB works on a fee basis throughout the design phase using their in-house construction expertise to provide cost effective solutions to keep the project within budget.
 At the end of DD, the DB will establish a GMP which will not be exceeded unless the project scope is increased.